unevens/hiir/README.md

 This repository has been updated to version 1.30, but is header-only, and does not contain the `test` folder.

+As of April 2021 I added support for double precision floating point data using Neon on ARM AArch64, making the library able to work with:

+- 2 interleaved channels of double precision floating point data (using Neon instructions).

 For usage instructions see the original library readme: `readme.txt`.

+For a crossplatform wrapper around this library - and more -, see [oversimple](https://github.com/unevens/oversimple).